gserranonajera/pyesia/README.md

 > Basic analysis of a poem verse by verse: Number of phological/metric syllables, position of the tonic syllables, final rhyme

+> Basic plots showing the analysis

-To do: Graphics to show results.
-Quantification of the number of syllables per tonic syllable.
+To do: Quantification of the number of syllables per tonic syllable.

 Do you need another feature, you have new ideas?
 Please contact me at g.serranonajera@gmail.com